6 Year Old with Explosive Temper

 lash out, it is because they feel frightened.
 What could cause a child to feel frightened to the point that she becomes volatile, explosive, bullying,

 and without compassion?

 a.
-Some children have sensory integration challenges, which mean that they experience the world differently than we do.
-For these children, things are often overwhelming and they always need help to regulate themselves.
+Some children have sensory integration challenges, which means that they experience the world differently than we do.
+For these children, things are often overwhelming.
+Because they are constantly off-balance, they get angry easily and need help to regulate themselves.

 c.
 Very occasionally a child has a trauma that the parents don't know about, such as a situation in which the child is sexually abused.
 Sometimes a six year old has undiagnosed learning disabilities and feels "stupid" in school, which makes her terribly anxious.
 I have no reason to think this is going on with your daughter, but you should simply be aware of the possibility and make sure that such a thing is not occurring.